OCFL/fixtures/README.md

 # OCFL Test Fixtures

-All fixtures are drafts for a proposed 1.0 release of OCFL.
+All fixtures are for 1.0 and 1.1 releases of OCFL.
 Everything in this repository is organized by OCFL version number as the top-level directory.

-## OCFL v1.0
+## OCFL releases

+   - OCFL 1.0: See error and warning codes in https://github.com/OCFL/spec/blob/main/1.0/spec/validation-codes.md
-See error and warning codes in https://github.com/OCFL/spec/blob/master/validation/validation-codes.md
+   - OCFL 1.1: See error and warning codes in https://github.com/OCFL/spec/blob/main/1.1/spec/validation-codes.md

-Within the `1.0` directory there are three directories:
+Within each version directory (e.g. the `1.0` directory) there are four directories:

 ### `good-objects`